DudaDiesel Biodiesel Supply

 Biodiesel has about 5-10% less energy density than petroleum diesel.
 This will result in a slight loss in power or fuel economy.
 However, most users do not notice a difference at all, since this is a minimal change.
 Gasoline fuels mixed with 10% ethanol have exactly the same effect since ethanol has half the energy density of gasoline and most users have not noticed a difference in that either since it has been introduced as a standard into our fuel economy.

 Biodiesel also has more of a gelling issue than petro-diesel.
 It will begin to cloud at about 40°F and gel in lower temperatures.
-Users of 100% biodiesel just need to mix into petro-diesel during the winter months to avoid any issues with cold starts and operation in the winter.
+Users of 100% biodiesel can mix into petro-diesel during the winter months to avoid any issues with cold starts and operation in the winter.
+There is one type of anti-gel formula on the market which actually works with specifically B100 called Technol B100 Cold-flow Improver.
+It will reduce the gel point by about 30°F. So for biodiesel which gels at 36°F, the new gel point will be 6°F with the proper amount of Technol dissolved into the B100.

 Introduction to making Biodiesel

 Biodiesel is most commonly made from fats derived from vegetable oils.
-It's viscosity is similar to diesel and can run in any diesel vehicle without any modification of the engine, with the exception of old fuel lines and gaskets which may be corroded by biodiesel.
+Its viscosity is similar to diesel and can run in any diesel vehicle without any modification of the engine, with the exception of old fuel lines and gaskets found in older diesels from the 1980's which may be corroded by biodiesel.

 How Biodiesel is Produced